 Common Name: Canary Grass

-Phalaris arundinacea is a Perennial up to 1.50 metres tall.
+Phalaris arundinacea is a perennial plant that can grow up to 1.50 metres tall.

 Most of Europe, including Britain but excluding the Mediterranean, W. N. and E. Asia, N. America.